 - He told CFR that he would increase U.S. military assistance to Ukraine, conditioned on anticorruption reforms, to ensure “Russia pays a heavier price” for its interference.
 As vice president, he advocated for sending weapons to Ukraine to support it against the Russia-backed insurgency in its eastern territories, and he supported Trump’s moves to do so as well.

-- Biden has faced criticism from Trump for his family’s ties to Ukraine.
-Trump’s alleged efforts to use military aid to pressure Ukraine to investigate Biden are at the center of a congressional impeachment inquiry into the president.
+- Biden has faced criticism from Trump for his family’s ties to Ukraine, specifically the affiliation of his son, Hunter, with a Ukrainian energy company while Biden was serving as vice president.
+Biden says Hunter’s position had no connection to U.S.-Ukraine policy.
+Trump’s alleged efforts to use military aid to pressure Ukraine to investigate Biden were at the center of Trump’s 2019 impeachment.

 Biden has been a longtime supporter of trade liberalization and a critic of Trump’s tariffs, arguing that Washington should take the lead on creating global trade rules and lowering barriers to commerce worldwide.
 However, he is also critical of some aspects of trade.